SebKrantz/website/README.md

 # Personal Website
 This is my personal website.
-It is coded from scratch in plain HTML and CSS, using standard Arial and [Open Sans](https://fonts.google.com/specimen/Open+Sans) fonts.
+It is coded from scratch in HTML and CSS (and a tiny bit of JavaScript), using standard Arial and [Open Sans](https://fonts.google.com/specimen/Open+Sans) fonts.
 Feel free to reuse/adapt.
-To be clear: the core code is CC0 licensed, content relating to my person is private and not CC0.
+To be clear: the core code is CC0 licensed, content relating to my person is private.
 Thus, you can replace my copyright with yours ONLY after removing all of my content.

 ## Tips for Adaptation